-The Literacy Council offers small group classes to help adults learn to read, write and speak English.
+The Literacy Council offers ESL Community Classes, including Conversation Classes for English language learners to help adults gain listening, speaking, reading and writing skills.
 See class descriptions below and download our current class schedule for dates, times and locations.

-English as a Second Language (ESL) Civics is for intermediate to advanced students.
+Civics is for intermediate to advanced students.
 The goal of this class is to let students practice their English language and communication skills in authentic life skills settings.
 Some of our lessons in the classroom will introduce vocabulary and background for history, government, culture and civic opportunities in our city and county.
-Other lessons will be spent out in the community visiting locations related to our topics.
 We will listen, talk and learn in English.
 There are no textbooks or tests, just the enjoyment of learning.
 Please be aware that this class is not designed for taking the Citizenship Test.
 However, the content will help in citizenship preparation.
-Also, we will be walking quite a bit around the city.

 Conversation ~ Beginning, Intermediate, Advanced and Student-Led

 Beginning, Intermediate and Advanced Conversation Classes are for adults who want to improve their ability to speak and understand American English.
 Practice conversation skills and pronunciation while learning about many subjects, including holidays, food, travels, family, life skills, current events, American history, common idioms and more.